YenaKC/space-hio-hacks/README.md

 ## DESCRIPTION

-SPACE HIO HACKS (SHH) is a small sci-fi survival browser game inspired by classic arcade flight games.
+SPACE HIO HACKS (SHH) is a small sci-fi arcade shooter browser game inspired by classic arcade flight games.

 Set in the year 2626, humanity is searching for a final habitable planet called YOSEA in the NGC 1052-DF2 galaxy.
 However, the route is controlled by HONRAN, rapidly evolving biomechanical lifeforms that attack every human spacecraft.